 The Persistence of Miscalibration

-Using 14,800 forecasts of one-year S&P 500 returns made by Chief Financial Officers over a 12-year period, we track the individual executives who provide multiple forecasts to evaluate how they adapt and recalibrate in response to return realizations.
-We present a simple model of Bayesian learning which suggests that the evolution of beliefs should be impacted by return realizations, but that stronger priors yield a sluggish response.
-While CFOs' forecasts are unbiased, their confidence intervals are far too narrow, implying a very strong conviction in their beliefs.
-Consistent with Bayesian learning, we find that when return realizations fall outside of ex-ante confidence intervals, CFOs' subsequent confidence intervals become significantly wider.
-However, the magnitude of the updating is apparently dampened by the tightness of prior beliefs and, as a result, miscalibration persists.
+Using 14,800 forecasts of one-year S&P 500 returns made by Chief Financial Officers over a 12-year period, we track the individual executives who provide multiple forecasts to study how their beliefs evolve dynamically.
+While CFOs' return forecasts are systematically unbiased, their confidence intervals are far too narrow, implying significant miscalibration.
+We find that when return realizations fall outside of ex-ante confidence intervals, CFOs' subsequent confidence intervals widen considerably.
+These results are consistent with a model of Bayesian learning which suggests that the evolution of beliefs should be impacted by return realizations.
+However, the magnitude of the updating is dampened by the strong conviction in beliefs inherent in the initial miscalibration and, as a result, miscalibration persists.

 Keywords: Learning, Information, Behavioral economics, Volatility forecasts, Market forecasts, Behavioral finance, Bayesian updating, Expectations

 JEL Classification: G41, G30, D02, D22, D83, D84